GrandComicsDatabase/gcd-django-docker/README.md

 After unzipping the dump, run the following with the name of the 'current_dump':
 `docker exec -i gcd-django-docker_db_1 mysql -u gcd-django my-gcd-db -p'db-gcd' < 'current_dump'`

+To view the website, access `http://0.0.0.0:8000/`.

-Do load users into the system, use
+To load users into the system, use
 `docker-compose run web python gcd-django/manage.py loaddata gcd-django/apps/indexer/fixtures/users.yaml`
 The three development users are (passwords in ()): `admin (admin)`, `editor (editme)`, and `dexter_1234 (test)`.